1 November 2025

 Here are the links to what I have used on the project.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
 All products were personally purchased except marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

-Spellbinders | Cocoa Greetings
+Spellbinders | Fountain Wishes

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.

-The penguin cup was adhered on top using thin foam tape.
-I hot foiled the Spellbinders Merry Messages Plate onto white cardstock using Spellbinders Champagne Foil and the Spellbinders Glimmer Hot Foil System.
-It was die cut out using the die and adhered to the card (adhering two more die cuts behind for dimension).
-The heart was then adhered to the cup.
-To finish, I embellished with Spellbinders Prism AB Color Essentials Gems
+I hot foiled the sentiment from Spellbinders Fountain Wishes Sentiments BetterPress Plate & Die Set onto white cardstock using Spellbinders Opaque Black Foil and the Glimmer Hot Foil System.
+It was die cut out using the coordinating die and I also cut the die again from white cardstock and adhered that layer behind the foiled one for dimension.
+It was adhered to the card with foam squares.
+To finish, I embellished with Spellbinders Pink Color Essentials Gems

 SUPPLIES: